franklesniak/retropie-setup/README.md

 In this case, I recommend this SanDisk Ultra 1.5TB one: [SanDisk Ultra 1.5TB microSDXC UHS-I card with A1 Performance Rating - Affiliate Link](https://amzn.to/41JNZmH).
 Or, for a slightly faster microSD card, get one with an A2 performance rating and slightly less capacity like this Lexar 1TB one: [Lexar PLAY 1TB microSDXC UHS-I card with A2 Performance Rating - Affiliate Link](https://amzn.to/3vqAqwo).
 - Likewise, **a microSD card reader** is required.
 I recommend a USB 3.0 / USB 3.1 Gen 1 / USB 3.2 Gen 1x1 (or better) microSD reader like this inexpensive one from SanDisk: [SanDisk MobileMate USB 3.0 microSD Card Reader - Affiliate Link](https://amzn.to/48i3Ew3).
-  - **Note**: if the technician computer only has USB-C ports, you will need an adapter or a different microSD card reader.
+  - **Note**: if the technician's computer only has USB-C ports, you will need an adapter or a different microSD card reader.
 Here are some options:
     - USB A to C adapter: [Amazon Basics USB A (female) to USB-C (male) Adapter - Affiliate Link](https://amzn.to/41JMg11)
     - USB C microSD card reader: [Anker SD and microSD Card Reader, USB-C Connector - Affiliate Link](https://amzn.to/41LLKj4)